yokowasis/vps-script/README.md

 | Virtualmin       | : | `bash <(curl -s centos7.panel.web.id/virtualmin/)`  |
 | VNC Server       | : | `bash <(curl -s centos7.panel.web.id/vnc/)`  		 |

+To look at the content of the script you can open them in the browser.

 I will probably adding more script in the future.
 If you have any useful script you want to add to my website, feel free to contact me.

 > ## Disclaimer :
 > The installation script for each respective stack is not created by me.
 I am just gathering them together.
 I will not be held responsible if you break your VPS, or Exploding Your House when you try to install this script.